 Double Blind or Single Blind Manuscripts

-If you wish to submit your artcile in Journal of Automation, Mobile Robotics and Intelligent Systems you can submit your arcicle in Double Blind or Single Blind Review process.
+If you wish to submit your article in the Journal of Automation, Mobile Robotics and Intelligent Systems, you can submit your paper in the Double Blind or Single Blind Review process.

-Single Blind is processed in cases when authors send manuscript in PDF files in their personal data, so editors cannot delete this data.
+- Single Blind is processed when authors send manuscripts in PDF files in their personal data, so editors cannot delete this data.

-Double Blind is process such that the authors do not know the identity of the reviewers and the reviewers do not know the identity of the authors.
-The following steps will help ensure that you submit a properly blinded manuscript for review.
+- Double Blind is a process such that the authors do not know the identity of the reviewers, and the reviewers do not know the authors' identity for review.

-If you wish to submit your paper in Double Blind porces musty abide following steps:
+If you wish to submit your paper in the Double-Blind process, you musty abide by the following steps:

-1.Do Not Include Author Information on the First Page of the Manuscript .
+1.Do Not Include Author Information on the Manuscript's First Page.

 The title page should only include the manuscript title, abstract and keywords as initial information.

 Identifying information, including names, affiliations, and contact information for ALL author(s) must be entered into the appropriate OJS submission fields only.
-Following COPE standards, changes to authors once a manuscript has been submitted will not be allowed except in the case that a clear reason for the change in authorship is given and all authors have given their written consent to the change.
+Following COPE standards, changes to authors once a manuscript has been submitted will not be allowed except if an apparent reason for the difference in authorship is given and all authors have given their written consent to the change.

 2. Do Not Include Identifying Details in the Body of the Manuscript

-Details that could identify the authors, such as titles of projects and websites, should be blinded by replacing the actual details with a placeholder.
+Details that could identify the authors, such as titles of projects and websites, should be blinded by replacing the actual information with a placeholder.
 E.g. [Project Title] or [URL]

-Acknowledgements can be added in the final revisions once a manuscript has been accepted.
+Acknowledgements can be added to the final revisions once a manuscript has been accepted.

-Use of references in the manuscript should not disclose the identity of the authors.
+The use of references in the manuscript should not disclose the authors' identity.
 The best way to do this is by including citations to the authors' own work in the third person.
 E.g. In a paper by Author Chang, the reference could read "Drawing on the previous method developed by Chang et al. (2015)…." with the full citation by Chang included in the reference list.

-In situations where either (a) the current work is so intimately related to the prior work that such a third person reference would still disclose identity or (b) the number of references to prior work by the same author would de facto reveal their identity, place holders should be used instead.
-E.g. "Elaborating the same analysis method (Authors, 2014; 2015) that was used on the same data previously (Authors, 2016)…” In this case the full citation should not be included in the reference list.
+In situations where either (a) the current work is so intimately related to the prior work that such a third-person reference would still disclose the identity or (b) the number of references to prior work by the same author would de facto reveal their identity, place holders should be used instead.
+E.g. "Elaborating the same analysis method (Authors, 2014; 2015) that was used on the same data previously (Authors, 2016)…" The full citation should not be included in the reference list.

-In Microsoft Word, you must go to File > 'Inspect Document'> click 'inspect' and then 'remove all' under the properties and personal information.
+In Microsoft Word, go to File > 'Inspect Document'> click 'inspect' and then 'remove all' under the properties and personal information.
 This removes author names from the document metadata.
-Detailed instructions may be found at in Microsoft Office help (and, for Mac), or equivalent for your software.
+Detailed instructions may be found in Microsoft Office help (and, for Mac), or equivalent for your software.

 When a manuscript has been accepted for publication, you will be asked to resubmit the approved version with all identifying information restored.
 The first page of the final, accepted manuscript should include the title of the manuscript, authors' names, affiliations, and e-mails.
-All placeholders should be replaced and acknowledgments should be added at this time.
-Any in-text citations that had placeholders should also now be replaced and the full citation incorporated alphabetically into the reference list.
+All placeholders should be replaced, and acknowledgments should be added at this time.
+Any in-text citations with placeholders should also now be replaced, and the full citation should be incorporated alphabetically into the reference list.